Who am I?

 It’s taught me that change is a beautiful thing, for a flower cannot bloom if it remains the same.

-Today I reside in Victoria, BC.
+Today I reside on Vancouver Island.

 Having slowed down a bit, I now find much enjoyment in exploring my own backyard.
 There is so much to be seen through noticing the finer details of life, and I am grateful for this gift of being alive to experience them.